garystafford/aws-cfn-demo/README.md

 Step 06:

-Copy source code files into new CodeCommit repository from this project.
+Copy source code files into new CodeCommit repository, `cfn-demo-repo`, from this project.
 Make sure you are starting from the CodeCommit repository directory, locally.

 ```bash
 cd ../cfn-demo-repo